Mont Blanc Cake - Chestnut Dessert

-A stunning dessert that is deceptively easy to make in just 30 minutes, this classical French treat, reminiscent of the snow covered summit of Mont Blanc mountain, will delight and entertain in equal measure.
+A stunning chestnut dessert that is deceptively easy to make in just 30 minutes, this classical French treat, reminiscent of the snow covered summit of Mont Blanc mountain, is a true showstopper.

 Wine pairing: Serve with a glass of silky smooth Tokaji Late Harvest Cuvée 2017 from Balassa Winery.
 With a rich palate of tropical fruits, a mouth-watering flinty minerality and a finely poised acidity makes it the perfect accompaniment to the sweet nuttiness of the Mont Blanc.